TENANT BLACKLIST AND TENANT SCREENING COMPANIES

 Many tenants and landlords get behind on rent or mortgage payments because they pay off other debts after being pursued by aggressive debt collectors.
 Be aware that when applying for assistance with rent or mortgage arrears from charities or government sources, you must have a good reason for getting behind and the payment of credit card or other consumer debt is not usually considered a good reason.
 Tenants and mortgage holders are expected to use income to pay rent, mortgage payments and utilities first before paying other expenses like credit card bills.

-For help in coping with debt collectors, visit the website of the Neighborhood Economic Development and Advocacy Project, or NEDAP.
-Or call their Financial Justice Hotline at 212-925-4929.
+For help in coping with debt collectors, visit the website of the New Economy Project or call their Financial Justice Hotline at 212-925-4929.